taiwins/twobjects/README.md

 ## Taiwins wayland objects library

+The twobject library is merged back inside libtaiwins.
+This library is no longer needed.
+Objects lives under `libtaiwins/objects`.

 This library implements basic wayland protocols as well as various other wayland protocols like 'xdg-shell' and 'linux-dmabuf'.
 The library is designed to be backend agnostic and autonomous.
 That is, it does not depend on a wayland